-As part of GearBrain's ongoing series of smart home technology available to renters, we are this time looking at doorbells.
-More specifically, we're looking at smart video doorbells which include a camera, microphone and internet connection so you can be alerted to the door wherever you are, and have a conversation, even if you're away from home or out of the country.
+As part of GearBrain's series of smart home technology available to renters, we are this time looking at doorbells.
+More specifically, we're looking at smart video doorbells which include a camera, microphone and internet connection so you can be alerted to the door wherever you are and have a conversation with the visitor, even if you're away from home or out of the country.

 Why you should get a smart doorbell